Amel-Marduk: Background

-Amel-Marduk was the successor of his father, Nebuchadnezzar II (r.
+Amēl-Marduk was the successor of his father, Nebuchadnezzar II (r.
 605–562 BC).
 It seems that the succession to Nebuchadnezzar was troublesome and that the king's last years were prone to political instability.
 In one of the inscriptions written very late in his reign, after Nebuchadnezzar had already ruled for forty years, the king affirms that he had been chosen for kingship by the gods before he had even been born.
-Stressing divine legitimacy in such a fashion was usually only done by usurpers, or if there were political problems with his intended successor.
+Stressing divine legitimacy in such a fashion was usually only done by usurpers or if there were political problems with his intended successor.
 Given that Nebuchadnezzar had been king for several decades, and had been the legitimate heir of his predecessor, the first option seems unlikely.

-Amel-Marduk was chosen as heir during his father's reign and is attested as crown prince in 566 BC.
+Amēl-Marduk was chosen as heir during his father's reign and is attested as crown prince in 566 BC.
 Amel-Marduk was not Nebuchadnezzar's oldest son—another of Nebuchadnezzar's sons, Marduk-nadin-ahi, is attested in Nebuchadnezzar's third year as king (602/601 BC) as an adult in charge of his own lands.
-Given that Amel-Marduk is attested considerably later, it is probable that Marduk-nadin-ahi was Nebuchadnezzar's eldest son and legitimate heir, making the selection of Amel-Marduk unclear, particularly since Marduk-nadin-ahi is attested as living until as late as 563 BC.
+Given that Amel-Marduk is attested considerably later, it is probable that Marduk-nadin-ahi was Nebuchadnezzar's eldest son and legitimate heir, making the reason for the selection of Amēl-Marduk mainly since Marduk-nadin-ahi is attested as living until as late as 563 BC.
 Additionally, evidence of altercations between Nebuchadnezzar and Amel-Marduk makes his selection as heir seem even more improbable.
-In one text, Nebuchadnezzar and Amel-Marduk are both implicated in some kind of conspiracy, with one of the two accused of bad conduct against the temples and people:
+In one text, Nebuchadnezzar and Amēl-Marduk are both implicated in some conspiracy, with one of the two accused of bad conduct against the temples and people:

 The inscription contains accusations, though it is unclear to whom they are directed, concerning the desecration of holy places and the exploitation of the populace—failures in the two main responsibilities of the king of Babylon.
 The accused is afterwards stated to have cried and prayed to Marduk, Babylon's national deity.